 One whole sweet potato, for example, brings more than 100% of the daily value of vitamin A to your diet.

 Sweet Red Peppers

-Let’s continue the vitamin A foods list with another favorite veggie of mine, which is the sweet red pepper.
+Let’s continue the foods high in vitamin A list with another favorite veggie of mine, which is the sweet red pepper.

 It might not be as potent as carrots and potatoes, but it is still high in vitamin A, providing you with 60% of the daily dose per 100 grams.